evan-erdos/trail-of-cthulhu/story/act-2/seq-0/scene-0.md

 ---
 layout: scene
 title:  And on the Third Day...
-scene:       0
 beat:   question
-objective:   up
+obj:    up
 ---